Manlililok2162/wobbly-buffed/Writerside/topics/Gameplay-Development-Lesson.md

 In Codey's Adventure, change the enemy behavior using the following controls:

-* The "Enemy Walk Speed" slider controls how fast the enemy moves when it has not detected the player character.
+* The "**Enemy Walk Speed**" slider controls how fast the enemy moves when it has not detected the player character.
-* The "Enemy Sprint Speed" slider controls how fast the enemy moves when it has detected the player character.
+* The "**Enemy Sprint Speed**" slider controls how fast the enemy moves when it has detected the player character.
-* The "Show Sense Radius" checkbox toggles the visibility of the enemy's red sense radius.
+* The "**Show Sense Radius**" checkbox toggles the visibility of the enemy's red sense radius.
-* The "Enemy Sense Radius" slider controls the size of the sense radius of all enemies.
+* The "**Enemy Sense Radius**" slider controls the size of the sense radius of all enemies.
-* The "Enemy Idle Behavior" dropdown selects what the enemies do when they have not detected Codey.
+* The "**Enemy Idle Behavior**" dropdown selects what the enemies do when they have not detected Codey.
-* The "Enemy Sense Behavior" dropdown selects what the enemies do when they have detected Codey.
+* The "**Enemy Sense Behavior**" dropdown selects what the enemies do when they have detected Codey.

 ## User Experience (UX)